Martimbuka/product-configurator/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add new row of product instead of refilling the whole configurator again
 - [ ] reCaptcha API
 - [ ] 3D visualisation of the product in real-time
 - [ ] Move to Nodemailer instead of EmailJS